Kiranjith83/SA/SA.md

       - Retrieval time is 12 hour.
   - Lifecycle Management (Moves to different Tier of storage).
   - Versioning
-  - Encryption
-    - At rest
-      - Server side encryption.
-         - SSE-S3
-         - SSE-KMS
-         - SSE-C
-      - Client side encryption.
-        - Encrypt and upload to S3.
-    - At transit
   - MFA for Delete.
   - Secure using ACL and Bucket policy.
   - Charge: